 - Cohort Completion and Graduation Rates

-- Over a five-year period, 80% of the students admitted to the cohort will complete the program in three years or nine semesters.
+- At least 80% of program graduates complete program requirements within three years or nine semesters.